 I graduated from ANU School of Art in 2006 and in 2018 I completed a PhD at the School of Creative Arts and Media at the University of Tasmania.
-My practice has awarded me opportunities to exhibit and undertake residencies nationally and internationally.
-Most recently I was invited to be part of Performing Drawing an exhibition of contemporary drawing practice at the National Gallery of Australia.
+My practice has awarded me opportunities to exhibit and undertake residencies nationally and internationally. in 2018 I was invited to perform a walking drawing as part of Performing Drawing an exhibition of contemporary drawing practice at the National Gallery of Australia.
 Significant residencies include Walking as Practice Residency at Björkö Konstnod, Sweden (2023), Tasmanian Residency at Arthur River (2020/21), Black Church Print Studio International Residency, Dublin, Ireland (2011) and the Women’s Studio Workshop Artist Book Fellowship, Rosendale, NY (2012).
 My work is held in key print and artist book collections including the National Gallery of Australia, Art Bank, Bibliotheca Librorum apud Artificem, Sydney and the Library of Congress, Washington DC.
 I was the Press Studio Manager at Megalo Print Studio & Gallery, Canberra (2007 - 2011) and until embarking on my PhD I was working as an edition printer for Basil Hall Editions.
 I have taught printmaking and drawing in tertiary institutions since 2009, including the Australian National University and the University of Tasmania - where I am currently engaged as a sessional lecturer in printmaking, drawing and critical practices.
-I am committed to sharing what I do through teaching and have facilitated numerous projects for creative and educational organisations in my local community and beyond.
+I am committed to sharing what I do through teaching and have facilitated numerous projects for creative and educational organisations in locally and beyond.